 Istanbul is one of the world’s most visited cities with the added benefit of affordable dentistry.
 If you want to save money on your dental treatment and enjoy a city break at the same time, Istanbul could be the place for you.

 If you’re ready to find out just how much you could save with Istanbul dental prices, get a quotation for your dental work today.
-It only takes a minute to fill in your details, then our partner ClinicHunter will soon be in touch with prices from recommended clinics.
+It only takes a minute to fill in your details, then we’ll put you in touch with one of our hand-picked dental clinics in Istanbul to discuss your treatment further.

 As with any dental holiday, it’s important to thoroughly research your choice of dentist so you can be sure you’re making the right choice.
 Make sure you’re being treated by a specialist who has experience with the work you need.